 - Literally: Not seeing is a flower;

 - Meaning: Reality cannot compete with imagination.
-Sometimes you imagine things without seeing the reality of it;
+Sometimes you imagine things without seeing their reality;

 案ずるより産むが易し.